processing/processing-pi-website/content/tutorial/camera/index.md

 Connect the camera to the Pi.
 If it is a Pi Camera, be sure to turn off the Pi and disconnect it from power before connecting the camera.
 If it is a USB camera, no need to turn off the Pi.
 Next, the camera needs to be enabled in `raspi-config` tool:

+{{< figure src="raspi-config.png" title="Enabling the camera interface on the Pi" >}}

-For use with the Raspberry Pi camera, add the line "bcm2835_v4l2" (without quotation marks) to the file `/etc/modules`.
+When a Raspberry Pi Camera is used, GL Video library needs a special driver to be enabled on the operating system level.
+Add the line "bcm2835_v4l2" (without quotation marks) to the file `/etc/modules`.
 After a restart you should be able to use the camera in Processing.

-If you want to use the Raspberry Pi camera with the GL Video library, add the following line to your /etc/modules file and reboot:

-bcm2835_v4l2
-(Note this is a lowercase L not a number one.)
-After the reboot your camera should show up as /dev/video0.

 ## Usage

 Similar to the official **Capture** library that has excellent tutorial by Daniel Shiffman: https://processing.org/tutorials/video/